simpleanalytics/blog/_posts/2019-03-30-why-we-moved-our-servers-to-iceland.md

 <img class="limit-height" src="/images/world-line-sf-ams.png" alt="">

 Another advantage from moving to Iceland is the climate and location of the country.
-Servers produce a lot of heat and while Reykjavík (Icelands capital where most data centers are located) is on average 40.41°F (4.67°C) it's a great location to cool down the servers.
-Meaning that for each watt used to run servers, storage and network equipment, proportionally very little is used for cooling, lighting and other overhead.
-On top of that Iceland is the world's largest green energy producer per capita and largest electricity producer per capita, with approximately 55,000 kWh per person per year.
+Servers produce a lot of heat and Reykjavík (Iceland's capital, where most data centers are located) is on average 40.41°F (4.67°C), meaning it's a great location to cool down the servers.
+For each watt used to run servers, storage and network equipment, proportionally very little is used for cooling, lighting and other overhead.
+On top of that, Iceland is the world's largest green energy producer per capita and largest electricity producer per capita, with approximately 55,000 kWh per person per year.
 In comparison, the EU average is less than 6,000 kWh.
 Most hosting providers in Iceland get 100% of their electricity from renewable energy sources.

 If you draw a straight line from San Francisco to Amsterdam you will cross Iceland.
 Simple Analytics has most customers from the US and Europe, so it makes sense to pick this geographical location.
 The privacy-friendly laws and the environmental friendly approach of Iceland made it even more easy for us to choose them as the new location for our servers.

 ## Moving our servers

 First, we needed to find a hosting provider in Iceland.
-There are quite a few and it's really hard to know if you have the best.
+There are quite a few, and it's really hard to know if you have the best.
 We didn't have the resources to try them all, so instead, we set up some automatic scripts ([Ansible](https://en.wikipedia.org/wiki/Ansible_(software))) while setting up the server so we could easily move to another provider if we needed to.
 We choose [1984](https://1984hosting.com/), a company with the slogan "Safeguarding privacy and civil rights since 2006".
 We liked that slogan and asked them a few questions about how they would handle our data.
-They reassured us and we proceeded installing our main server and they only use electricity from renewable energy sources.
+They reassured us, and we proceeded installing our main server and they only use electricity from renewable energy sources.

 <img class="limit-height" src="/images/server-status.svg" alt="">